 Men are also at risk of experiencing distress following the birth of a baby.
 This is particularly the case if their partner is experiencing postnatal depression.

 Whilst common, postnatal depression can be serious.
-If postnatal depression is not recognised or treated, the condition can become more severe, and affect your ability to care for yourself and your baby.
+If it is not recognised or treated, the condition can become more severe, and affect your ability to care for yourself and your baby.
 If you get to a point where you feel that your partner or baby would be better off without you, or you are having thoughts of suicide or harming yourself or your baby, you need to seek professional help immediately.

 Postnatal depression can be long-lasting.
 Although technically postnatal depression develops from the first month up to twelve months after birth, often it can go on for much longer (months or even years) if not identified and treated early.
 It may also re-emerge in a later pregnancy or following the birth of another child if not identified and effectively treated.